 Medullary infarct is a fairly equivalent term to bone infarct but is less frequently used.
-The term may also be applied to some cases involving the epiphysis, but should not be used to describe subchondral osteonecrosis, in which case avascular necrosis (AVN) is preferred.
+The term may also be applied to some cases involving the epiphysis, but should not be used to describe subchondral osteonecrosis, in which case osteonecrosis (previously termed "avascular necrosis") is preferred.

 Infarction begins when blood supply to a section of bone is interrupted.
 Once an infarct is established, a central necrotic core develops which is surrounded by a hyperemic ischemic zone.
 With time collagen granulation tissue becomes layered around the necrotic core.
-Demarcation between the normal surrounding marrow, the ischemic zone and the necrotic core accounts for many of the radiographic appearances of bone infarcts.
+The demarcation between the normal surrounding marrow, the ischemic zone, and the necrotic core accounts for many of the radiographic appearances of bone infarcts.

 Due to the smaller diameter of terminal vessels and the lack of collateral vascularization, convex articular surfaces are affected the most.
 Impairment of blood flow may be caused by vascular compression, trauma, vessel occlusion by nitrogen bubbles (caisson disease) or rigid sickle cells (sickle cell anemia).
 The mechanism of ischemia and necrosis in other non-traumatic osteonecroses is not yet fully understood 1.

 Rarely, bone infarcts can undergo cystic degeneration or liquefaction as bone marrow necroses 4.

 General causes of osteonecrosis include:

 corticosteroid excess (both endogenous and exogenous)

 The above list applies to both bone infarct and subchondral osteonecrosis.
 Some conditions are more likely to lead to one over the other: sickle cell disease and Gaucher disease very commonly cause bone infarcts and less commonly cause subchondral osteonecrosis.